Clara Oswald: Casting

 On 21 March 2012, it was announced that Jenna Coleman would replace Karen Gillan and Arthur Darvill as the next companion.
 She auditioned for the role in secrecy, pretending it was for something called Men on Waves, an anagram for "Woman Seven".
 Executive producer and lead writer Steven Moffat chose her for the role because she worked the best alongside Smith and could talk faster than he did.
 Coleman had never seen Doctor Who before her audition, and watched "The Eleventh Hour" (2010) and "completely fell in love with the show".
 However, she only watched the first five episodes of the seventh series – the final five featuring Gillan and Darvill – because she did not want to learn more about their relationship to the Doctor, as she wanted her acting alongside Smith to be "spontaneous".
 Moffat stated that her character is different from previous companions, though he attempted to keep the details of her character a secret until she debuted in the Christmas special.
 In "Asylum of the Daleks" (2012), Coleman appears as the character Oswin Oswald, a secret which was kept from the public before transmission.
 Coleman was originally given the role of a Victorian governess named Jasmine, and then for the second audition she was given both the characters of Oswin and Clara.
 She originally thought that the producers were looking for the right character, but later realised it was part of Moffat's "soft mystery" plan.
 Neil Gaiman (writer of "Nightmare in Silver", 2013) revealed that the character was originally intended to stay as a Victorian governess.
 Coleman stated that Moffat came up with the mystery during the audition process.
 Coleman played each version of the character as individuals with "trust that there would be a payoff" to her mystery.
 Moffat told Neil Cross, who wrote "Hide" (2013), the first episode Coleman filmed as the new companion, that Clara was "a normal girl".

 It was widely expected that Coleman would leave the show at the end of 2014.
-Moffat has confirmed in numerous interviews that he wrote the character out twice — once for the end of Series 8 and again for the 2014 Christmas special — but ultimately convinced Coleman to stay on for one more series.
-Moffat didn't feel that the show was "quite finished with Jenna and Clara", and wasn't convinced Coleman was ready to said goodbye either, "I don’t think anyone should leave Doctor Who until they’re really ready to leave."
+Moffat has confirmed in numerous interviews that he wrote the character out twice – once for the end of Series 8 and again for the 2014 Christmas special – but ultimately convinced Coleman to stay on for one more series.
+Moffat didn't feel that the show was "quite finished with Jenna and Clara", and wasn't convinced Coleman was ready to say goodbye either, "I don’t think anyone should leave Doctor Who until they’re really ready to leave."
 On 18 September 2015, Coleman officially announced on BBC Radio 1 that she would leave the show at the end of the ninth series.
 One of the reasons for her departure was her casting as Queen Victoria, in the ITV drama series Victoria.